 Why It Matters

-The PE firms and REITs use sale-leaseback arrangements whereby the care provider disposes of its building and leases it.
+• The private equity firms and REITs use sale-leaseback arrangements whereby the care provider disposes of its building and leases it.
 This divides the real estate profit and the profit in the care business, and the first step is usually the reduction of staff and decline in the quality of care.

-Pressure on doctors: Companies use loopholes to control medical practices and influence care decisions.
-The corporate groups employ MSOs to acquire and combine practices, and this centralizes power and may force the physicians to perform the lucrative procedures as opposed to the necessary ones.
+• Pressure on doctors: Companies use loopholes to control medical practices and influence care decisions.
+The corporate groups employ management-services organizations (MSOs) to acquire and combine practices, and this centralizes power and may force the physicians to perform the lucrative procedures as opposed to the necessary ones.

 What States Are Doing